git-ecosystem/git-credential-manager/docs/bitbucket-development.md

 GCM can support multiple accounts, and usernames,  for a single user against Bitbucket, e.g. a personal account and a work account.

-## Authentication User Experience

-When the GCM is triggered by Git, the GCM will check the `host` parameter passed to it.
-If it contains `bitbucket.org` it will trigger the Bitbucket related processes.

-### Basic Authentication

-If the GCM needs to prompt the user for credentials they will always be shown an initial dialog where they can enter a username and password.
-If the `username` parameter was passed into the GCM it is used to pre-populate the username field, although it can be overridden.
-When username and password credentials are submitted the GCM will use them to attempt to retrieve a token, for Basic Authentication this token is in effect the password the user just entered.
-The GCM retrieves this `token` by checking the password can be used to successfully retrieve the User profile via the Bitbucket REST API.

-If the username and password credentials sent as Basic Authentication credentials works, then the password is identified as the token.
-The credentials, the username and the password/token, are then stored and the values returned to Git.

-If the request for the User profile via the REST API fails with a 401 return code it indicates the username/password combination is invalid, nothing is stored and nothing is returned to Git.

-However if the request fails with a 403 (Forbidden) return code, this indicates that the username and password are valid but 2FA is enabled on the Bitbucket Account.
-When this occurs the user it prompted to complete the OAuth authentication process.

-### OAuth

-OAuth authentication prompts the User with a new dialog where they can trigger OAuth authentication.
-This involves opening a browser request to `_https://bitbucket.org/site/oauth2/authorize?response_type=code&client_id={consumerkey}&state=authenticated&scope={scopes}&redirect_uri=http://localhost:34106/_`.
-This will trigger a flow on Bitbucket where the user must login, potentially including a 2FA prompt, and authorize the GCM to access Bitbucket with the specified scopes.
-The GCM will spawn a temporary, local webserver, listening on port 34106, to handle the OAuth redirect/callback.
-Assuming the user successfully logins into Bitbucket and authorizes the GCM this callback will include the Access and Refresh Tokens.

-The Access and Refresh Tokens will be stored against the username and the username/Access Token credentials returned to Git.

 ## On-Premise Bitbucket

 On-premise Bitbucket, more correctly known as Bitbucket Server or Bitbucket DC, has a number of differences compared to the cloud instance of Bitbucket, [bitbucket.org][bitbucket].

-As far as GCMC is concerned the main difference it doesn't support OAuth so only Basic Authentication is available.

 It is possible to test with Bitbucket Server by running it locally using the following command from the Atlassian SDK: